fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 // Making love / Making love / Making love / Chilling / Meeting this girl / Taking her for a drink / Making love
 ```

 Sorted.
 Now we know what Craig David's schedule holds, let's check in on another artist's daily activity.
-We need to create a class for the indy rock band Hard-Fi.
+We should create a class for the indy rock band Hard-Fi.

-Of course, we'll need to create another function for `onThisDay()`, but this time the `switch` statement will be a little different.
+We'll need to create another class function for `onThisDay()`, although this time the `switch` statement will be a little different.

 ```swift
 class HardFi {